Anamika0601/swift-evolution/proposals/Star_Rating.md

 We create Rating View by providing rating binding, a label, and the max rating.

 * The ```rating``` is an integer parameter that stores the current rating.
 Set the ```rating``` parameter to a state property that provides the value to display as the current rating.
-* The ```label``` is a custom text message that visually describes the purpose of Rating View.
+* The ```label``` is a custom text message that visually describes the purpose of Rater.

-We allow users to customize the rating view through various properties to add more flexibility.
+We allow users to customize the Rater through various properties to add more flexibility.
 The customizable properties here mean that:

 * Label : The label should be placed before the rating , default  is an empty string
 * Maximum integer rating: The maximum rating the user is allowed to tap.
 [Default is 5 and minimum is 1]
 * The selected and unselected colors signify the states (selected or not) of the star.
 [Default : yellow for selected and gray for unselected]
 * The selected and unselected image, means the images to use when the star if highlighted/selected or not.
 [Default :selected is a star filled and unselcted is nil image.]

-The following example shows a Rating View that displays star rater, a local state variable ```rating``` , to set the control's rating given by user.
+The following example shows a Rater that displays star rater, a local state variable ```rating``` , to set the control's rating given by user, the maximum rating that is allowed and a custom label that describes the rater.
 The default rating ranges from 1 to 5.

 ```
 struct ContentView: View {